EngeePhased.PartitionedArray

 Details

-If the SubarraySteering property is set to Time, the antenna sublattice is controlled using time delays.
+If the SubarraySteering property is set to Time The antenna sublattice is controlled using time delays.
 Use the STEERANG argument of the object to determine the direction of control.

-*Example: Time.
+Example: Time

-Data types: char | string
+Data types: char, string

-PhaseShifterFrequency - antenna sublattice phase shifter frequency
+PhaseShifterFrequency — frequency of the antenna sublattice phase shifter

-300e6 (by default) | positive scalar
+300e6 (default) | positive scalar

 Details